 Increasing share of purpose-built vehicles

-In addition to using standard passenger cars for carsharing, operators are experimenting with special purpose vehicles (SPVs) or cars with smaller form factors.
-The focus is either on more durability or a smaller footprint for the devices.
-Getaround started a service with light electric vehicles for carsharing in Rotterdam, Enuu just launched with small pods in Berlin, and new entrants are preparing to launch in more cities in Europe soon.
+In addition to using standard cars for carsharing, operators are trying special purpose vehicles (SPVs).
+Their focus is either on more durability or a smaller size.
+Getaround started a service with light EVs for carsharing in Rotterdam, Enuu just launched with small pods in Berlin, and new entrants are preparing to launch in more cities in Europe soon.

-Free2Move is the only OEM-funded platform that is already using a SPV for carsharing, the Citroen AMI, which is used on the platform in Europe and North America.
-Other OEMs like SEAT or Renault have teased small electric vehicles designed for carsharing, but have not announced any detailed plans with next steps.
-Overall, SPVs could lead to significant reduction of vehicle-to-market costs, as well as further customizing and fully integrating the user experiences.
+Free2Move is the only OEM-funded platform that is already using a SPV for carsharing; the Citroen AMI, used in Europe and North America.
+Other OEMs like SEAT or Renault have teased small EVs designed for carsharing, but have not declared any plans for next steps.
+Overall, SPVs could lead to a major cut to vehicle-to-market costs, as well as enhanced user experiences.